2024 Manchester Airport brawl: Other

-The video footage of the altercation received wordwide recognition, with news outlets like CNN, Al-Jazeera English, and One News covering the story.
-On July 25, 2024, a protest in response to the incident was organized near GMP police station; over 200 people participated.
+The initial video footage released of the altercation received worldwide recognition, with news outlets like CNN, Al Jazeera, and 1News covering the story.
+On 25 July 2024, a protest in response to the incident was organised near a GMP police station; over 200 people participated.
 The protesters shouted "GMP shame on you".
 They held signs reading "GMP is racist" and "Black Lives Matter".
-On July 26, Akhmed Yakoob, lawyer of the brothers' family, was interviewed by LBC News.
-He compared the incident to an "attempted assassination".
-That phrase, along with him claiming Amaaz was "fighting for his life", caused him to face criticism.
-On July 29, he announced his retirement from his position, claiming the media tried to "sabotage" him.
 Dal Babu, former police superintendent, was interviewed by BBC Radio 4.
 He said that the officers used excessive force and racism may have influenced their actions.